thefallen27/loop_unrolling/README.md

 A comparison between loop unrolling and standard copying.

 ## Duff's device
-This C++ program is meant to create Duff's device and compare how fast it is, with the standard copy using the std::transform function in C++.
+This C++ program is meant to create Duff's device and compare how fast it is, with the standard copy using the std::transform function, and the memcpy function in C++.
 A few words first.

 Duff's device is a way of manually implementing loop unrolling by interleaving the do-while loop and a switch statement.
 Its discovery is credited to Tom Duff, when Duff was working for Lucasfilm and used it to speed up a real-time animation program.